Azzam-Alhussain/Azzam-Alhussain/README.md

 - 🔭 I’m currently working on Hardware acceleration for optimized Deep Nueral Network
 - 👯 I’m looking to collaborate with other students and researchers from around the world
-- 🥅 2023 Goals: Become an expert in SoC-FPGA, DNN with Computer Vision and NLP, HLS & RTL coding,   Research techniques, and hopefully I'll publish two        more papers this year
+- 🥅 2023 Goals: Become an expert in SoC-FPGA, DNN with Computer Vision, HLS & RTL coding,   Research techniques, and hopefully I'll publish two        more papers this year
 - ⚡ Interest: (HW/SW Co-design)